tomas-pucutay/odoo-base-config/README.md

 ## File structure
 - addons-extra: Addons to include in your Odoo deployment, if you will use a database with already some custom addons make sure they are in this place, so the install will be easy.
+Most of them are from OCA repository, except for crm_custom_field which is created in-house.
 - config: Config file for odoo, nginx, certbot.
 - yml-store: Some docker-compose.yml configurations.
 In the name it includes the containers every file has.
 By default in the main folder is the config for odoo, postgres and nginx.
 - .env.template: A file to update and rename to .env, the SUBDOMAIN_URL is exclusive for the docker compose yml with nginx.